Multi-Member LLC vs Single-Member LLC (The Differences)

 Ownership & Investment

-LLC members can be individuals, corporations, or even other LLCs.
-They are not required to take up the same role within an organization.
-Members can serve as managers, members/managers, and passive investors depending on their needs.
+LLC members can be individuals, corporations, or other LLCs.
+They don't have to play the same role in the business either — members can serve as managers, member-managers, or passive investors, depending on what makes sense for the structure.

-LLC owners have a lot more freedom with how they manage their business compared to sole proprietorships or partnerships because there is no "outside" LLC owner that has invested capital into the company.
+One thing I've consistently found: LLC owners have far more flexibility in how they run their business compared to sole proprietorships or partnerships.
+There's no outside owner holding capital over the company's head.

 While both types of companies offer limited liability for the owners (members), other factors come into play when managing membership interests in an LLC.